 - Encourage comments.

-Treat your followers like friends — respond to comments regularly.
+Treat your followers like friends — respond to comments.

 - Follow other business pages.

-Follow pages associated with your business, and local businesses.
+Follow pages and share posts associated with your trade and with local businesses.

 To tag other pages in your posts, type “@” and follow with the name of the page you wish to tag.
-Facebook will autofill the name and when you select it, it will be a link.
+The autofill will add the name and create a link.